Earth Sciences Water

 Water covers nearly three-quarters of the earth’s surface.
 It is mainly in oceans but is also found as rivers, lakes, snow and glaciers.
 Freshwater lakes and rivers, ice and snow, and groundwater hold only 2.5% of the world’s water, which most of it (about 70%) comes from glaciers and permanent snow cover.
 Of the total world’s freshwater supply, 30% is groundwater, including soil moisture, wetland and permafrost.
 By comparison, saltwater oceans and seas contain 97.5% of the world’s water supply.
-ESS research covers many aspects that are linked to water such as groundwater, water quantity, water chemistry, climate change, surface water, wetlands, permafrost, glaciers and use mapping tools, remote sensing techniques and earth observation data to reach a better understanding of the dynamics of this important resource.
+The Geological Survey of Canada’s research covers many aspects that are linked to water such as groundwater, water quantity, water chemistry, climate change, surface water, wetlands, permafrost, glaciers and use mapping tools, remote sensing techniques and earth observation data to reach a better understanding of the dynamics of this important resource.

 Use your own search criteria to discover more scientific publications.